Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/Full/_index.md

 ### AdventureWorks API and Azure API Management

-This section guides you through deploy AdventureWorks WebAPI workload on K3S cluster together with Azure API.
-Couple of benefits are capability to run workload where intermittent internet connectivity and centralised the control panel align with other Azure Arc resources.
-Example of use cases are:
+This section guides you through deploying the AdventureWorks WebAPI workload on the _ArcBox-K3S_ cluster together with Azure APIM.
+This allows you to run workloads withintermittent internet connectivity and centralizes the control plane to align with other Azure Arc resource management.
+Example use cases include:

-- A farm in a rural area where data can be captured on-site to be synchronise to Azure for analysis with Azure Fabric.
+- A farm in a rural area where data can be captured on-site to be synchronized to Azure for analysis with Azure Fabric.
 - A sport venue where ticket operation and data need to be onsite.

 > **Note:** The assumption is the Arc-enabled SQL Managed Instance has been deployed.
 The deployment starts once the SQL Managed Instance has been created.